 2. Product Filters

-When an individual visits an auto parts eCommerce website, they are likely to have already decided on what to look for or buy.
-You just need to understand their needs without them having to scout much.
+When an individual visits an auto parts eCommerce website, they are likely to have already decided what to look for or buy.
+You need to understand their needs without them having to scout much.

-Make sure the year, make, model, and warranty-related filters are in place.
+Make sure the year, make, model details and warranty-related filters are in place.
 You could also try something like what Euro Car Parts has been doing.

 3. An Easygoing On-Site Search

 Do not miss out on embedding an on-site search bar if you wish to create a delightful navigation and search experience.
 The better the search experience, the more are the chances of customer retention.

 Whenever a user lands on your automotive eCommerce website, the chatbot pop-up should act as a virtual assistant that guides them through.
 You can also build a Facebook Messenger bot for your business, owing to its overwhelming popularity.